truenas/middleware/docs/userguide/freenas_system.rst

 * **Create:** a manual boot environment.
 A pop-up menu will prompt you to input a "Name" for the boot environment.
 When inputting the name, only alphanumeric, underscores, and dashes are allowed.

 * **Scrub Boot:** can be used to perform a manual scrub of the boot device(s).
 By default, the boot device is scrubbed every 35 days.
-The date and results of the last scrub are listed in this screen.
+To change the default interval, input a different number in the "Automatic scrub interval (in days)" field.
+The date and results of the last scrub are also listed in this screen.
   The condition of the boot device should be listed as *HEALTHY*.

 * **Status:** click this button to see the status of the boot device(s).
 In the example shown in Figure 5.3b, there is only one boot device and it is *ONLINE*.